hamlett-neil-ur/diagnostic_cognitive_model/README.md

 ## Concept of Operations for the *Mastery* DCM.

 *Traditional* education largely uses time spent in clasroom as a proxy for how much a student learns.
 In competency-based personalized learning, another measure is used:  Evidence of learning.
-The amount each member of a given set of students acquires in a fixed time will vary significantly.
+The amount of new knowledge each member of a given set of students acquires in a fixed classroom time will vary significantly.
 Evidence of learning — not time spent learning — is the basis for competency-based education.

 Competency-based education requires an aligned curriculum.
 The entire system must be thought of not only as an information-transfer system, but a system for measurement.
 This is a big part of what we mean by *alignment*.
 The assessed and enacted facets of the curriculum coherently align to what the intended curriculum specifies.